 - A second report of recommendations on promoting long-term stability, retention and expansion of the direct care workforce to meet the growing needs of New Mexicans needing those services.

 The Task Force has submitted a list of recommendations to Legislative Health and Human Services on New Mexico’s HCBS Medicaid programs as they relate to the federal Home Care Rule.

-Read the recommendations and complete report: Senate Joint Memorial 6 Task Force Phase 1 Final.
+Read the recommendations and complete report for Phase 1: Senate Joint Memorial 6 Task Force Phase 1 Final.